 After dominating the lighting market for more than a century, Edison’s incandescent light bulb is now being replaced by a whole host of new technologies.
-The latest of these, the Light Emitting Diode (or LED for short) has received a vast amount of media attention, and with good reason.
-Check out our most popular LED ranges below….
+The latest of these, LED light bulbs have received a vast amount of media attention, and with good reason.
+Check out our most popular LED ranges below.

 Here are a few things to consider when choosing LED light bulbs…

 Manufacturer’s claims vary wildly about the efficiency of LED light bulbs (Light Emitting Diode) and can often be quite misleading.
 The simplest way to ensure that you are comparing “like with like” is to look at the efficiency in Lumens per Watt.
 That is, how much light do you get for each Watt of electricity used.

 When LED light bulbs first appeared, their efficiency varied between 20 and 50 Lumens per Watt.
 Today (early 2020), LED light bulbs that are in-production range in efficiency from about around 80 to 110 Lumens per Watt.
 This compares with around 10-15 Lumens per Watt for old-fashioned incandescent lamps and 50-100 Lumens per Watt for fluorescent tubes.